fedhere/PUS2022/HW4/README.md

 Dont worry about the hypothesis you had formulated in your own HW2: we will not ask you to perform this test!
 I realize this may be long term research that will use much more sophysticated analysis.
 This is just an exercise in thinking how to choose a potential statistical (NHRT) test

 ## Assignment 2:
-Follow the instructions in the notebook (Geospatial_NYCCitiBike_instructions.ipynb)[Geospatial_NYCCitiBike_instructions.ipynb] in this repo
+Follow the instructions in the notebook _Geospatial_NYCCitiBike_instructions.ipynb_ in this repo